wrench-project/wrench/README.md

   <br /><br />
 </p>

-WRENCH is an _open-source library_ that exposes several high-level simulation abstractions that serve as **building blocks** for developing custom simulators.
+WRENCH is an _open-source library_ that provides high-level simulation abstractions that serve as **building blocks** for developing custom simulators of distributed computing systems, platforms, and applications.

 More information and Documentation: [WRENCH Project Website](http://wrench-project.org)